-Delta-8 consumers report many of the same effects as THC, such as mild euphoria, happiness, uplifting feelings, and relief from some symptoms such as pain.
-Some claim delta-8 can also help with insomnia.
+Delta-8 consumers report many of the same effects as THC, such as mild euphoria, happiness, uplifting feelings, and relief from certain symptoms.
 However, adverse effects may be similar to those of THC, including dry mouth, red eyes, short-term memory, paranoia, and anxiety.

 How long does Delta-8 stay in your system?